cressie176/blog/_posts/2024-12-29-introducing-filby.md

 ### Conclusion

-Filby transforms how you manage temporal reference data, combining the best practices of source control with runtime flexibility, no matter how the data is consumed.
+Filby transforms how you manage shared, temporal reference data, combining the best practices of source control with runtime flexibility, no matter how the data is consumed.
 It isn't a turn key system though, you need to model and provide the data, then write the code calls the Filby API to retrieve the reference data at a point in time and expose it to the outside world.

 Ready to explore Filby?
 [Start here](https://github.com/acuminous/filby).